 And I walked OUT.
 I didn’t look at the child, say a word, nothing.
 I stormed out of the kitchen and out the front door and went and stood on the lawn and looked out at the entire universe I was enraged at.

-The rage dulled a little, but I’m middle-aged and know what happens when you go back into something after counting to ten.
+And the rage dulled a little.
+But I’m middle-aged and know what happens when you go back into something after counting to ten.
 All you’ve accomplished is a ten-count intermission, and here we go, back to it, and now we’re in Act II, which has the climax.
 So I went over to the sidewalk, still in that state where if I were younger, I could convince myself it was time to go back in.
 I didn’t go back in, and started walking instead.

 My kids are twelve years old.
 As the finale to a scary crescendo, they’d been abandoned in their house at night.